MACQUARIE UNIVERSITY

 How Long Does It Take for the Implants to Settle?

-Most women do not realize that their new breasts must go through a period of settling in, and initially the breasts may look larger and fuller than the final result.
+Most women do not realise that their new breasts must go through a period of settling in, and initially the breasts may look larger and fuller than the final result.
 Do not be alarmed, this is normal and will go away over time.
-As healing takes place the implants will position correctly and the appearance of the breasts will usually become what you were hoping for.
+As healing takes place, the implants will position correctly, and the appearance of the breasts will become evident.

 Will My Breast Implants Need to Be Replaced in the Future?

-Breast implants don’t last forever and all types will need replacing, on average, after 10 to 20 years.
+Breast implants don’t last forever, and all types will need replacing, on average, after 15 to 20 years.
 With careful treatment planning in the first instance, revision breast implant surgery should not be necessary before this time.

 If you undergo Breast Enlargement surgery and your implants start to sag or rupture, then you may need an additional plastic surgery to correct the problem or replace the ruptured implant.